Refined nuclear magnetic octupole moment of $^{113}$In and $^{115}$In: RESULTS AND DISCUSSION

 Under the same theoretical framework used to calculate the HFS constant $A$, we also calculated the ratio factor $B/Q$ for $5p_{3/2}$ and $6p_{3/2}$ states.
 By combining the measured values of $B$ in Refs.~\cite{Eck_1957_pr,Gunawardena_2019_pra}, we extracted the electric quadrupole moment $Q$ of the the $^{115}$In nuclei.
 Table~\ref{hfsb} lists the present calculated $B/Q$, as well as the $Q$ derived by combining the experimental $B_{\rm Expt.}$ values, and some other results~\cite{Yakobi_2009_CJP,Garcia_2018_prx,Vernon_2022_nature,Stralen_2002_jcp,Errico_2006_prb,Leiberich_1990_zna,Belfrage_1984_zpa}.

 From Table~\ref{hfsb}, one can see that the $5p_{3/2}$ and $6p_{3/2}$ states exhibit very strong total correlation effects (CCSD-DF), which account for about $30\%$ of the total CCSD results.
 The nonlinear coupled-cluster terms (CCSD-LCCSD) contribute small correlation effects, approximately 0.5\% and 4.2\% of the total CCSD results for $5p_{3/2}$ and $6p_{3/2}$ states, respectively.
 The $5p_{3/2}$ state has three experimental $B_{\rm Expt.}$ values, with the highest accuracy being 449.545(3)~MHz reported in 1957~\cite{Eck_1957_pr}.
 450(1.5)~MHz reported in 2018 is very close ~\cite{Garcia_2018_prx}.
 However, the latest reported $B_{\rm Expt.}$ in 2022 is 454.2(65)~MHz~\cite{Vernon_2022_nature}, which is almost 1\% of difference with the previous two values.
 The $Q(5p_{3/2})$ derived from these three experimental values are 0.758~b, 0.759~b, and 0.765~b, respectively.
 Since the reported experimental value 449.545(3)~MHz is the most accurate at present, we recommend the $Q(5p_{3/2})$ to be 0.758~b.
 For the $6p_{3/2}$ state, only one measurement $B_{\rm Expt.}$ has been reported, and when combined with our calculated $B/Q$, a $Q(6p_{3/2})$ of 0.775~b is obtained.
 Different states have varying sensitivities to correlation effects, and so even when the calculations are performed in the same theoretical framework, there is no guarantee that the results will achieve the same level of accuracy.
-In this case, averaging the theoretical calculation results of several states effectively reduces the uncertainty.
-Taking average of the two states yields a final $Q$ value of 0.767(9)~b, where the uncertainty in parentheses is the larger one of the two deviations.
+In this case, taking the average of multiple states may be more reliable.
+In present work, we take the average of $Q(5p_{3/2})$ and $Q(6p_{3/2})$ as the final $Q$ value of 0.767(9)~b, where the uncertainty in parentheses is the larger one of the two deviations.